 TRICARE FOR KIDS: It is important that Congress help ensure members of our military, veterans, and their families receive the health care they need.
 In the 112th Congress I introduced the TRICARE for Kids Act with Representative Bobby Schilling (R-IL) and Representative Susan Davis (D-CA).
 This legislation works to assist the Department of Defense in its efforts to develop and encourage health care practices designed to address the specific health care needs of military children.
 This legislation was rolled into the National Defense Authorization Act and signed into law by President Obama.

 NORTH KOREA: We also face a threat from North Korea, a country that continues to test nuclear weapons, cause insecurity in the region, and threaten to attack the United States and our allies.
-North Korea has conducted missile exercises in attempts to develop technology to launch a nuclear weapon, both through launches or submarines.
-Furthermore, North Korea has a record of human rights abuses and imprisoning tourists visiting the country – including Otto Warmbier, a college student from Ohio who was in North Korean custody for nearly a year and a half, and died soon after being returned to the United States in a coma.
-This behavior cannot be tolerated, and we must work with our allies in the region to come to a solution.
+North Korea has conducted missile exercises in attempts to develop technology to launch a nuclear weapon.
+Furthermore, North Korea has a record of human rights abuses and imprisoning tourists visiting the country – including Otto Warmbier, a college student from Ohio who was in North Korean custody for nearly a year and a half and died soon after being returned to the United States in a coma.
+I have supported our country’s diplomatic shift away from the policy of appeasement.
+While it may take time, work, and a number of meetings, I am hopeful negotiations will lead to a lasting peace and stability in the region.